HomePhotosRashid Latif – Best Ever Pakistani Wicket Keeper

-Rashid Latif selected for Pakistan on the strength of hist batting at the tour to England in 1992.
-He gained popularity on his controversial bet with Geoff Boycott to make Fifty on Test debut and he did so at the Oval.
-Another controversy earned more fame by announcing retirement in the middle of Pakistan tour to Zimbabwe in 1994-95 along with Basit Ali.
+Rashid Latif was selected for Pakistan on the strength of his batting on the tour to England in 1992.
+He gained popularity on his controversial bet with Geoff Boycott to make Fifty on his Test debut and he did so at the Oval.
+Another controversy earned more fame by announcing their retirement in the middle of a Pakistan tour to Zimbabwe in 1994-95 along with Basit Ali.

-The Karachi born BSC computer engineer retired from all form of cricket in 2006 when he played his last match for Lashings cricket club in England.
-Throughout his entire career he had to compete hard with another Pakistani wicket-keeper, Moin Khan.
-In those days, both are having tough competition to grab final spot in the team.
+The Karachi-born BSC computer engineer retired from all forms of cricket in 2006 when he played his last match for the Lashings cricket club in England.
+Throughout his entire career, he had to compete hard with another Pakistani wicket-keeper, Moin Khan.
+In those days, both are having a tough competition to grab the final spot on the team.

 Rashid Latif was a steady wicket-keeper and a handy lower-order batsman.
 In 1998, he captained the Pakistan cricket team, but his position went down a string of poor performances followed he was again left out of the team.